commschamp/comms_champion/README.md

 the forked versions.

 # How to Build
-Details instructions on how to build and install all the components can be found in [BUILD.md](BUILD.md) file.
+Detailed instructions on how to build and install all the components can be found in [BUILD.md](BUILD.md) file.

 # How to Use COMMS Library